Build Locally from Master

 PATHon Windows) and run your Java application as usual.

-A community-provided script build-dl4j-stack.sh written in bash is available that clones the DL4J stack, builds each repository, and installs them locally to Maven.
+You can use the build-dl4j-stack.sh script from the deeplearning4j repository to build the whole deeplearning4j stack from source: libndj4, ndj4, datavec, deeplearning4j.
+It clones the DL4J stack, builds each repository, and installs them locally to Maven.
 This script will work on both Linux and OS X platforms.

 OK, now read the following section carefully.